Jesus the Good Shepherd

 We know it when we see it and hear it though, especially as we train our eyes and ears to see and recognize the true shepherd.

 Friends, we have said it before, we are living in a new place with church.
-This pandemic has moved us into ways of being…there never is a true “normal” because life is always evolving, life always teaches us something new, and this pandemic is no exception.
+This season has moved us into ways of being…there never is a true “normal” because life is always evolving, life always teaches us something new, and this season is no exception.
 It has reminded us that some of the old forms simply don’t work anymore.

 The world is crying out for us, the church, to be an example of goodness, of the good shepherd, to be reflections of Jesus’ actions and to reflect and amplify the voice of the Shepherd who is calling us towards him, towards abundant life, towards being one flock.
-This shepherd has laid down his life for us, yet in doing so, has overcome all things that steal abundance from our lives and is creating something new and beautiful as he leads us into new fields, filled with expansive pastures and relationship.
+This shepherd has laid down his life for us, yet in doing so, has overcome all of the messiness in our lives and is creating something new and beautiful as he leads us into new fields, filled with beauty and relationship.

-So, let’s listen to the voice of the Shepherd, let’s love each other well, and let’s play in the fields of Cincinnati, and the world and be the diverse, yet unified flock that God has marked us out to be…we can do this, we can believe in each other as God does with us, trusting each other, loving each other, and changing the world in the process.
+So, let’s listen to the voice of the Shepherd, let’s love each other well, and let’s play in the fields of Cincinnati, and the world and be the diverse, yet unified flock God’s marked us out to be…we can do this, we can believe in each other as so many have done with me and God does with us, trusting each other, loving each other, and changing the world, starting with the world within us.